tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-lessthandot-bloggers-weekly.md

   - Professional Development

 ---
 This week was an active week for the bloggers on LessThanDot.
-Here is a recap on everyone’s contributions.
+Here is a recap on everyone's contributions.

 **Week 12/11 – 12/15**

 Saturday started with [Denis Gobo][1] continuing an excellent series titled, “SQL Advent 2011”.
-This week’s daily blogs for Denis’s series were
+This week's daily blogs for Denis's series were

 [SQL Advent 2011 Day 15: Joins][2]